-If you don't mind buying an underpowered device produced by an eccentric Japanese company that doesn't differ that much from popular AAA game studios (in many cases it's even worse than them), probably yes.
+If you don't mind buying an underpowered piece of hardware produced by an eccentric Japanese company that doesn't differ that much from popular AAA game studios (in many cases it's even worse than them), probably yes.

 If you want a portable gaming device that is not a smartphone, maybe.
 Steam Deck, despite being way more expensive, might be a worthy option to consider.

 If you have children and you would like to introduce them to a safe and easy to use gaming ecosystem that will last for years, probably yes.

 If you have friends that have a Switch, definitely yes.
-If you have no friends at all, invest in upgrading your PC.
+If you have no friends at all, upgrade your PC.

-If you owned a Nintendo console or its clone at any point of your life, probably yes.
+If you ever owned a Nintendo console or its clone, probably yes.
 Even just for nostalgia trips.

 If you don't have any other gaming hardware but you have a TV or a computer display, absolutely not.
 Get a PlayStation or an Xbox instead.